edysfy/Group_website/process/evalSect.md

 <img src="supporting_images/exampleofyser.png" width="500">
 </p>

 - If it was a POST request, we would send the required payload.
-Simulating the data sent from the front end and observe the response.
+Simulating the data sent from the front end and observe the response:
 <p align="center">
 <img src="supporting_images/saveuser.png" width="500">
 </p>